jrdennisoss/dosboxrm/RMDOS_API.md

 ### Subfunction BX=0004 - Query if MPEG/ReelMagic Audio Channel is Enabled (I think)
 This impacts the enabled/disabled UI state of the MPEG slider in the "DOXMIX.EXE" utility.
-This is either a query to say that we have MPEG audio channel for the mixer, or its replying with an IRQ or location or something...
+This is either a query to say that we have MPEG audio channel for the mixer, or it's replying with an IRQ or location or something...
 AX=1 for yes, AX = 0 for no

 ### Subfunction BX=0007 - Query if PCM and CD Audio Channels are Enabled (I think)
 This impacts the enabled/disabled UI state of the PCM and CD Audio sliders in the "DOXMIX.EXE" utility.
-This is either a query to say that we have theses channels for the mixer, or its replying with an IRQ or location or something...
+This is either a query to say that we have these channels for the mixer, or it's replying with an IRQ or location or something...
 AX=1 for yes, AX = 0 for no

 ### Subfunction BX=0010 - Query Main Audio Left Channel Volume